Femme-js/Femme-js/README.md

 **Femme-js/Femme-js** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 <p align = 'center'>
-Greetings!
-I am a senior year Electrical Engineering undergraduate from Zakir Husain College of Engineering and Technology, Aligarh Muslim University, India.
-At present I am working as a Data Science Intern at Emplay.
-I was also a Mitacs Globalink Research Intern (2020) at Dalhousie University working under Prof. Darren Abramson.
-We together worked on the open-end problem of incorporating common sense reasoning in language models, evaluating multiple State-Of-The-Art models in a collection of benchmarks for compositional generalization in language and algorithmic tasks.
-I contributed predominantly in preparing the data for pre-training on language models and bringing results on benchmark datasets for compositional tasks.

-I am interested in research that lies at the intersection of Machine Learning and Cognitive Sciences.
+Jeevanshi is a recent Electrical Engineer graduate from Aligarh Muslim University, India.
+She is majorly working around the ideas that intersect Language, Cognition and Machine Intelligence.
+She has been a Mitacs Globalink Research Intern in 2020 at Dalhousie University, Halifax, Canada.
+Recently, she worked as a Data Science Intern at Emplay, Dublin, CA, contributing to developing keyphrases generation api end-to-end and creating models to detect toxicity in user’s feed for fortune 500 clients.
+She has been a memeber of the Centre for Interdisciplinary Biomedical and Human Factors Engineering directed by Prof. Yusuf Uzzaman Khan who has also been her thesis-advisor.

+She loves to participate in hackathons, perform theatre or learn about Jung’s Ideas on understanding the psyche.
+Her inspiration to work in the field of Machine Learning came from her immense desire to understand about human brain in a more comprehensive way.
+Her curosity about the philosiphical and psychological ideas explaining the phenomenons not explained by science, makes me fiddle around the ways that can explain those ideas on empirical data.
+Apart from it, she loves Music, Mythological Stories, Theatre, and Books.

 I am open to collaborated on research projects in the NLP domain.
 I am especially interested in ambiguity problems in natural language understanding, and common sense reasoning, but I am open to trying new ideas as well.

-My curosity about the philosiphical and psychological ideas explaining the phenomenons not explained by science, makes me fiddle around the ways that can explain those ideas on empirical data.
-Apart from it, I love Music, Mythological Stories, Theatre, and Books.

 </p>

-- 💬 Ask me about : satvic lifestyle
+- 💬 Open for research collaboration
+- :clipboard: Currently working on: Oscialltion activation functions for CNNS
 - 📫 How to reach me: [sharma.jivanshi@gmail.com]
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I host Twitter Spaces regularly.

 <img align="center" src="https://github-readme-stats.vercel.app/api/?username=femme-js&theme=radical" />